 Iglesia de San Martín de Tours

 Just like many other buildings in Salamanca, this one is very old.
 The church of San Martin de Tours was build in the Romanesque style in the 12th century and was restored multiple times throughout history.
-I saw two entrances to the church and I took the one facing Plaza Mayor.
+I saw two entrances to the church and I took the one facing Plaza Mayor: it leads to the older part.

 The church is roughly split in two parts: the old part that can be entered after paying a fee and the church itself.